gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

 #### Example

 INT Who has been making it grow?
 A. God.
 If the quizzer said "Apollos" they have given incorrect information (even though the name "Apollos" is in context) and would be called incorrect.
-If they had said "I planted the seed", "Apollos watered it", they have not given any incorrect information, are in context and will be given the 30 seconds to supply the correct answer required.
+If they had said "I planted the seed", "Apollos watered it", they have not given any incorrect information, are in context, and will be given the 30 seconds to supply the correct answer required.

 ### Incorrect